 When the bill was passed it required local communities to take formal action to call on the federal government to commit resources at the local level to join the War on Poverty.

-The Lehigh Valley Community Council, a United Way-funded human services planning agency, accepted the challenge of vetting the idea.
-The Council seized the opportunity and, in December, 1965, the Community Action Lehigh Valley was established.
+The Lehigh Valley Community Council, a United Way funded human services planning agency, accepted the challenge of vetting the idea.
+The Council seized the opportunity, and in December 1965, Community Action Lehigh Valley was established.

-The early years were marked by many high-profile fits and starts, wins and losses, things to celebrate, things to try to forget.
-In the process, though, Community Action played leadership roles in establishing Lehigh Valley Legal Services (now known as North Penn Legal Services, Head Start (now known as Community Services for Children), Neighborhood Youth Corps (now known as CareerLink), several neighborhood centers and more.
+The early years were marked by many high-profile fits and starts, wins and losses, things to celebrate, things to try and forget.
+But in the process, Community Action played leadership roles in establishing Lehigh Valley Legal Services (now known as North Penn Legal Services,) Head Start, (now known as Community Services for Children) Neighborhood Youth Corps, (now known as CareerLink), several neighborhood centers, and more.

-By the late 1970’s, structural changes in the American economy, including a declining manufacturing sector, inflation caused by deliberate manipulation of oil supply and, therefore, prices, the entry into the economy of the largest population boom in American history and the rise of other Western nations’ economies, Americans who were finding it more challenging to get a piece of the American pie began losing enthusiasm for paying for the “welfare state.”
-Thus, the 1978 and 1980 elections ushered in a long-running era of more conservative policies in dealing with the effects of an economy that was widening both income and wealth disparity in the American economy.
+By the late 1970’s, structural changes in the American economy (including a declining manufacturing sector,) inflation caused by deliberate manipulation of oil supply and prices, the entry into the economy of the largest population boom in American history, and the rise of other Western nations’ economies, Americans who were finding it more challenging to get a piece of the American pie and began losing enthusiasm for paying for the “welfare state.”
+Thus, the 1978 and 1980 elections ushered in a long-running era of more conservative policies in dealing with the effects of an economy that was widening both income and wealth disparity in America.

-Then-Governor Richard Thornburgh, appropriately wanting to know what the Commonwealth of Pennsylvania was getting responsibility for administering, asked the Pennsylvania Department of Community Affairs, tasked with that responsibility, to evaluate the network.
+Then-Governor Richard Thornburgh appropriately wanted to know what the Commonwealth of Pennsylvania was responsible for administrating, and asked the Pennsylvania Department of Community Affairs, tasked with that responsibility, to evaluate the network.
 Community Action found itself tagged among the worst CAA’s in the state.
-In June, 1982, Community Action was placed on probation, given funding through September, with continued funding contingent on correcting its flaws.
-The executive director resigned.
-At the June Annual Meeting, the board of directors announced that it would shut the agency down if funding was discontinued after September 30.
-The agency was able to recover following an extension to December 31.
+In June of 1982, Community Action was placed on probation, given funding through September, with continued funding contingent on correcting its flaws.
+The Executive Director resigned.
+At the June Annual Meeting, the Board of Directors announced that it would shut the agency down if funding was discontinued after September 30th.
+The agency was able to recover following an extension to December 31st.